greenelab/deep-review/sections/06_discussion.md

 comparatively small networks trained to recognize strings from a finite state machine.
 More recently, Karpathy et al. [@tag:Karpathy2015_visualizing] showed the existence of individual cells in LSTMs that kept track of quotes and brackets in character-level language models.
-To facilitate such analyses, LSTM vis [@tag:Strobelt2016_visual] allows interactive exploration of the hidden state of LSTMs on different inputs.
+To facilitate such analyses, LSTMVis [@tag:Strobelt2016_visual] allows interactive exploration of the hidden state of LSTMs on different inputs.

 Another strategy, adopted by Lanchatin et al. [@tag:Lanchantin2016_motif] looks at how the output of a recurrent neural network changes as longer and longer subsequences are supplied as input to the network, where the subsequences begin with just the first position and end with the entire sequence.
 In a binary classification task, this can identify those positions which are responsible for flipping the output of the network from negative to positive.
 If the RNN is bidirectional, the same process can be repeated on the reverse sequence.
 As noted by the authors, this approach was less effective at identifying motifs compared to the gradient-based backpropagation approach of Simonyan et al.
-[@tag:Simonyan2013_deep] illustrating the need for more sophisticated strategies to assign importance scores in recurrent neural networks.
+[@tag:Simonyan2013_deep], illustrating the need for more sophisticated strategies to assign importance scores in recurrent neural networks.

-Murdoch and Szlam [@tag:Murdoch2017_automatic] showed that the output of an LSTM can be decomposed into a product of factors where each factor can be interpreted as the contribution at a particular timestep.
-The contribution scores were then used to identify key phrases from a model trained to do sentiment analysis and obtained superior results compared to scores derived via a gradient-based approach.
+Murdoch and Szlam [@tag:Murdoch2017_automatic] showed that the output of an LSTM can be decomposed into a product of factors, where each factor can be interpreted as the contribution at a particular timestep.
+The contribution scores were then used to identify key phrases from a model trained for sentiment analysis and obtained superior results compared to scores derived via a gradient-based approach.